scgerkin/C964_Capstone/paper/paper.md

 The results of this modeling and the validity of KMeans for dimensionality reduction is discussed in the [Accuracy Analysis](#accuracy-analysis) section.

 ### Prescriptive (NN)
-A convolutional neural net (CNN), more specifically InceptionV3[^inceptionV3paperCite], was used for the purposes of image classification and prediction.
+A convolutional neural net (CNN), more specifically InceptionV3[^inceptionV3paperCite], was used for image classification and prediction.
 Inception, sometimes referred to as GoogLeNet[^googleNetCite], is a CNN created by Google and trained on the ImageNet database.
 It shows a significant accuracy rate on this database and has been used in several computer vision problems since.
 As such, it was selected to provide the predictive model for this application.
 The model used for this application was given the pre-trained weights created with ImageNet to potentially show greater accuracy in the overall model and provide a reasonable training time.

 [^inceptionV3paperCite]: @inceptionv3paper
 [^googleNetCite]: @handsonML pp 466-467